Our Future Leaders

 Climate Cafe Members and Organizers

 Ella Niederhelman is a journalist at the Ipswich Local News.
 She spends her free time writing, spending time with her family and dog, and going to the beach to swim and surf.
-As an active member of the Ipswich High School class of 2024, her schools Green Team, and the IHS Environmental Club, she strives to collaborate and educate community members on the climate crisis.
+As elected secretary of the Ipswich High School class of 2024, a dedicated member of Sunrise Ipswich, and the co-president of the IHS Environmental Club/Green Team, she strives to collaborate and educate community members on the climate crisis.
 Niederhelman was certified in October 2021 as a climate ambassador with the Harvard T.H.
 Chan C-CHANGE program and Climate For Health Organization.
+She will continue work this summer as the intern in the climate communications department of the Harvard T.H.
+Chan School and as a Girls In Science Fellow at the Woods Hole Oceanographic Institute.

 Hi!
 My name is Margot Kelly and I have been involved with the Climate Cafes since 2018.
 I am currently a freshman at Skidmore College pursuing an environmental studies major along with an english literature minor!
 When I'm home, you can usually find me at Zumi's coffee shop in Ipswich or strolling along the beaches.